NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 ## Jailbreak Attempts

-In the context of LLMs, jail-breaking typically refers to finding ways to circumvent the built-in restrictions or guidelines set by the model's developers.
+In LLMs, *jail-breaking* refers to finding ways to circumvent the built-in restrictions or guidelines set by the model's developers.
 These restrictions are usually in place for ethical, legal, or safety reasons.
 For example, what happens if you instruct the ABC Bot to ignore previous instructions:

 ```python
 response = rails.generate(messages=[{